henceee/1dv449-messy-labbage/README.md

 ###Decreasing Response time with CDN
-As of now, the application is not that extensive, nor will it be burdened with extensive traffic, as it is intended only for internal use, within the company.
+As of now, the application is not that extensive, nor will it be burdened with extensive traffic from different locations in the world, as it is intended only for internal use, within the company.
 However, to reduce the load time further one can also use a Content Delivery System (CDN), which means a collection of servers at different location that enable a more efficient delivery of content, based on proximity and response time.
 Yahoo recomend CDN services provied by companies such as Akamai Technologies, EdgeCast or level3 for cost efficiency[11].
 As of now, on its current state, the cost would probably be to great, and bring very little value.
 The knowlage of how to optimize a site for improved response time when dealing with greater scale, can still be most valuble though.

 ###Cache-Controll